micked99/SX1278---APRS-balloon-tracker/README.md

 Also test the transmitted audio against this program, if it decodes the audio it shouls maximize the chanses of your signal to be decoded while in flight https://sourceforge.net/projects/qtmm/

+DG4NOB version incorporates more telemetry readings like Temp from internal 328 sensor, Voltage, Vertical speed in m/s etc